Engineering — 6 min

 Saving on payroll software costs

-Working with independent contractors gives you the opportunity to work with some of the world’s most talented individuals.
-However, the more you bring on board, the more complex your contractor payroll can get.
+Working with independent contractors allows you to work with some of the world’s most talented individuals.
+But the more you bring on board, the more complex your contractor payroll becomes.

-With our all-in-one platform and our team of tax and legal experts, Remote can help you manage and pay your contractors smoothly.
-Specifically, we provide:
+With our all-in-one platform and our team of tax and legal experts, Remote helps you manage and pay your contractors smoothly.
+We provide:

 Documentation management (for both you and your contractors)